How to deal with a water leak in a leasehold flat

-Members of a redress scheme are bound by the scheme decision but if you are unhappy with the decision you don’t have to accept it.
+The scheme’s decision is binding on you and the managing agent, but if you are unhappy with the decision you don’t have to accept it.
 You can go to court instead.

 What happens if a property manager has not joined a scheme?

 Local authorities have a duty to enforce the Order and can impose a fine of up to £5,000 where a lettings agent or property manager who should have joined a scheme has not done so.